Keurboomstrand

 Keurboomstrand is a resort town near Plettenberg Bay on the Western Cape of South Africa.
 It takes its name from the indigenous keurboom tree which grows in the region.
 The Keurbooms River runs nearby.
-It is commonly seen as a less busy alternative to Plettenberg Bay for holiday goers and is said to be family frienly.
-Seen as a safe space with a laid back atmosphere.

-Recommended to parents looking for a holiday destination that wouldn’t interrupt their children’s safety.

 History

 The Matjes River Rock Shelter nearby contains artefacts from the San dating back to the Neolithic period 11,000 years ago and is a National Monument.
 The shell middens at the site is one of the largest in the world being 10 metres high, 15 metres wide and 30 metres long, but have been degraded.

 Portuguese explorers from the Sao Gonçalo were ship-wrecked nearby in 1630 for eight months which was the first European settlement in South Africa.